-This 17-hour course is designed for the true novice rider who has little or no riding experience.
-It includes classroom and riding instruction on the basic riding skills and strategies necessary for an individual to begin to practice street riding.
-Courses are taught by Motor Vehicle Administration and Motorcycle Safety Foundation certified instructors.
+This course is designed for the true novice rider who has little or no riding experience.
+It includes at home work, formal classroom, and riding instruction on the basic riding skills and strategies necessary for an individual to begin to practice street riding.
+Courses are taught by Motor Vehicle Administration and Motorcycle Safety Foundation certified Instructors/RiderCoaches.
 You should be able to ride a bicycle to participate in this course.

-Participants in a BRC should not ride their personal motorcycle to class unless done so legally.
+Participants in a BRC-u should not ride their personal motorcycle to class unless done so legally.
 Please see the Program's policy about riding a motorcycle to class.

-- Wear protective clothing (eye protection, suitable jacket, long pants, full-fingered gloves and over-the-ankle footwear) during the riding portion.
+Wear protective clothing (eye protection, suitable jacket, long pants, full-fingered gloves and over-the-ankle footwear) during the riding portion.
 Students are encouraged to bring their own helmets, but loan helmets are available at the centers.
-All helmets must be DOT certified, fit properly and in good condition with labeling intact.
-Course participants are to bring their riding gear to the first class session for evaluation by the course Instructor.

 Course Completion Requirements and Getting Your License

-To pass the course you must participate in all the course sessions and pass a knowledge test and on-cycle test.
+To pass the course you must complete the eCourse, participate in all the course sessions and pass a knowledge test and on-cycle test.
 Riders satisfactorily completing the Basic Rider Course are eligible to receive a Maryland Completion Card and their Class M license.

 Note: Please contact the Program office or the training center where enrolling to make arrangements.